pcrumley/pcrumley.github.io/_posts/2020-08-21-hello-there.md

 translates into 'little things'.
 But it is also the name of the class of the astronomical object pictured below, [Hanny's Voorwerp](https://en.wikipedia.org/wiki/Hanny%27s_Voorwerp).
-Voorwerpjes are ionization echos of quasars, an anomalous astronomical object discovered by citizen scientist in the Netherlands, Hanny van Arkel.
+Voorwerpjes are echoes of supermassive black holes, an anomalous astronomical object discovered by a citizen scientist in the Netherlands, Hanny van Arkel.
 She was volunteering as part of the [Galaxy Zoo](https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/) project, when she saw something new.
-She wanted to know what it was and it turned out to be a whole class of objects no one had seen before.
+It turned out to be a whole class of objects no one had seen before.

-Galaxy Zoo is a wonderful project that has lots volunteers who donate their to categorize hundreds of thousands of galaxies based on their shape.
+Galaxy Zoo is a wonderful project that has lots volunteers who donate their time to categorize hundreds of thousands of galaxies based on their shape.
 It always gives me a fuzzy feeling to think about---it combines the best parts of big data, technology, and using the internet to build community and collaboration between